hyungyukang/MPAS-spack/README.md

 ## Collection of MPAS-Model and required libraries as submodules

 ## Quick start (tested on Perlmutter and Frontier)

+Currently tested on Frontier at OLCF and Perlmutter at NERSC using GNU compiler

 ```
 git clone git@github.com:hyungyukang/MPAS-spack.git
 cd MPAS-spack